Azure/azure-sdk/releases/2020-10/ios.md

 - Major changes only!

-## Latest Releases
+## Need help

 - For reference documentation visit the [Azure SDK for iOS documentation](https://azure.github.io/azure-sdk-for-ios/).
-- For tutorials, samples, quick starts and other documentation, visit [Azure for Mobile Developers](https://github.com/azure/azure-sdk-for-ios/).
+- For tutorials, samples, quick starts and other documentation, visit the [Azure SDK for iOS repository](https://github.com/azure/azure-sdk-for-ios/).
 - File an issue via [Github Issues](https://github.com/Azure/azure-sdk-for-ios/issues/new/choose).
 - Check [previous questions](https://stackoverflow.com/questions/tagged/azure-ios-sdk) or ask new ones on StackOverflow using the `azure-ios-sdk` tag.

 ## Latest Releases

-View all the latest versions of iOS packages [here][android-latest-releases].
+View all the latest versions of iOS packages [here][ios-latest-releases].

 {% include refs.md %}